practicingruby/practicing-ruby-paid/posts/v5/005-dieter-rams-metrics-for-good-design.md

 Tilt

+- Opinionated frameworks are overrated (when the opinion doesn't matter from the framework perspective)

+- But frameworks shouldn't need to implement N adapters for every option they want to support.

 ### Good design is honest

 > It does not make a product more innovative, powerful or valuable than it